atsaloli/cicd/gitlab-ci/01-setting-up-ci/05-architecture.md

 # Architecture: GitLab Server + Runner Server

-**GitLab Server** is a web application with an API that stores its state in a database.
-This is where your git repos live.
+**GitLab Server** is a web application with an API that stores its state in a database, and your git repo data on disk.
+This is where your git repos live, and this is what provides the GitLab UI.

 **Runner Server** is an application which processes CI/CD jobs.
 It can be deployed separately and works with GitLab through an API.